Larkenx/Rotten-Soup/README.md

 ![screenshot](assets/images/screenie.png)

 Rotten Soup is roguelike written in JavaScript with [rot.js](http://ondras.github.io/rot.js/hp/).
 My goal was to create a really robust data representation for all game entities using ES6 classes.
 I used [Vue.js](https://vuejs.org/) and [Vuetify](https://vuetifyjs.com/) to build a reactive UI, which made displaying game information very easy.
-In the [v.0.1-alpha release](https://github.com/Larkenx/Rotten-Soup/releases/tag/v.0.1-alpha) of Rotten Soup, I used bare-bones JQuery and W3CSS to update game information to the UI, but it was clunky and in desperate need of a template engine!
+In the [v.0.1-alpha release](https://github.com/Larkenx/Rotten-Soup/releases/tag/v.0.1-alpha) of Rotten Soup, I used bare-bones JQuery and W3CSS to update game information to the UI, but it was clunky and in desperate need of something more robust.

 # Controls
 - Movement is 8-directional using either the numpad or vim keys.